scikit-image/skimage-archive/meeting-notes/2024/2024-10-22_europe_africa_cc.md

 - [NumFOCUS board election](https://github.com/numfocus/elections)
   - How do we allocate our 3 votes as a member project
     - Something like [Instant-runoff voting](https://en.wikipedia.org/wiki/Instant-runoff_voting) might be a good fit if we can implement it
-  - Action: short team meeting to achieve consensus on vote
+  - Action: Schedule short team meeting to achieve consensus on vote

 - Release 0.25.0
   - Status?